How to Master Adhesive Selection for Industrial Applications

 This thermal range ensures the polymer chain doesn’t become brittle or liquefy under extreme operating conditions.

-These adhesives maintain a shear strength of 15 MPa even after prolonged exposure to 95 percent relative humidity.
+These adhesives maintain a shear strength of 15 MPa even after prolonged exposure to 95% relative humidity.

-Chemical resistance is measured by immersion tests, where high-stability epoxies retain 90 percent of their strength after 1000 hours in petrol.
+Chemical resistance is measured by immersion tests, where high-stability epoxies retain 90% of their strength after 1000 hours in petrol.

 Dynamic Loading and Vibration